friedel-lab/DEEP-DV-hubcreator/README.md

 This directory contains one additional directory and a few files (reduced example files are included).

-    geoSeries.txt: CSV file containing series metadata from public GEO data. geoSamples.txt: CSV file containing sample metadata from public GEO data. internalSeries.txt: CSV file containing series metadata from local excel files. internalSamples.txt: CSV file containing sample metadata from local excel files. sraStudyData.txt: TSV file containing study metadata from SRA data. sraRunData.txt: TSV file containing run metadata from SRA data. directory "webpage_to_zip": Will be explained in 2.3.1
+    geoSeries.txt: CSV file containing series metadata from public GEO data.

+    geoSamples.txt: CSV file containing sample metadata from public GEO data.

+    internalSeries.txt: CSV file containing series metadata from local excel files.

+    internalSamples.txt: CSV file containing sample metadata from local excel files.

+    sraStudyData.txt: TSV file containing study metadata from SRA data.

+    sraRunData.txt: TSV file containing run metadata from SRA data.

+    webpage_to_zip: see below

-    2.3.1 Directory "webpage_to_zip"
+#### Directory "webpage_to_zip"

 This directory contains the webpages, which are build by "build_webpage.py".
 When you want to zip the webpages, so you can share it, just zip this folder.

-    -> zip -r yourZipName.zip webpage_to_zip
+    zip -r yourZipName.zip webpage_to_zip

 ### Directory "scrapper"

 This directory contains the python files which scrap/extract the metadata.

     internalScrapper.py: This python file accesses the folder "GEOTabellen", the location of the internal excel files.
 It then extracts the metadata from those excel files and saves it in "result_files" as "internalSeries.txt" and "internalSamples.txt".

     -> python internalScrapper.py

     (For additional parameters execute python internalScrapper.py --help or see 3. down below)

     geoScrapper.py: This python file downloads metadata from the "Genome expression omnibus" and extracts it from these files.
-The extracted metadata is then saved in
-    "result_files" as "geoSeries.txt" and "geoSamples.txt".
+The extracted metadata is then saved in  "result_files" as "geoSeries.txt" and "geoSamples.txt".
 It is possible that the extraction for some GSEs fails due to time out exceptions.
-These GSEs are
-    saved by the geoScrapper and a second attempt to extract these is performed when updating the GEO metadata.
+These GSEs are saved by the geoScrapper and a second attempt to extract these is performed when updating the GEO metadata.
     -> python geoScrapper.py
     (For additional parameters execute python geoScrapper.py --help or see 3. down below)